niravassar/java-splitpackage-grails-jars/README.md

 ## Summary

-this project is a java project where you can dump grails jars in the lib folder and run `gradlew java9c`.
+This project is a java 9 project where you can dump grails jars in the lib folder and run `gradlew java9c`.
 It will spit out the split packages that are in multiple jars.
 When using modules in Java 9 +, this will throw an error in compilation if using module-path.